microsoft/mimalloc/readme.md

   programs.
 - __secure__: _mimalloc_ can be built in secure mode, adding guard pages, randomized allocation, encrypted free lists, etc. to protect against various heap vulnerabilities.
-The performance penalty is only around 3% on average over our benchmarks.
+The performance penalty is usually around 10% on average over our benchmarks.
 - __first-class heaps__: efficiently create and use multiple heaps to allocate across different regions.
   A heap can be destroyed at once instead of deallocating each object separately.